adhearsion/Telephony-Dev-Box/README.markdown

 3. Clone this repository (`git clone https://github.com/mojolingo/Telephony-Dev-Box.git`) if you have git installed, or download [an archive](https://github.com/mojolingo/Telephony-Dev-Box/zipball/master).
 4. Add the [vagrant-berkshelf plugin](https://github.com/riotgames/vagrant-berkshelf) to your Vagrant installation by doing `vagrant plugin install vagrant-berkshelf`.
 5. Build the VMs:
-This project ships with configuration for each of the three supported telephony engines: Asterisk, FreeSWITCH and PRISM, along with a box with Lumenvox TTS & ASR deployed and a load test box (containing [SIPp](http://sipp.sourceforge.net) + [Sippy Cup](https://github.com/bklang/sippy_cup)).
+This project ships with configuration for various telephony engines: Asterisk and FreeSWITCH, along with a box with Lumenvox TTS & ASR deployed and a load test box (containing [SIPp](http://sipp.sourceforge.net) + [Sippy Cup](https://github.com/bklang/sippy_cup)).
 If you simply type `vagrant up` then one VM will be created for each engine, as well as a VM containing a working Adhearsion environment.
 However, this will create five virtual machines!
 You can easily bring up just the instance(s) you want by typing any combination of the below commands:
   * `vagrant up adhearsion`
   * `vagrant up asterisk`
   * `vagrant up freeswitch`
-  * `vagrant up prism`
   * `vagrant up lumenvox`
   * `vagrant up loadtest`